dynatrace-extensions/dt-extensions-yamlex/README.md

  Usage: yamlex diff [OPTIONS]

- Compare source YAML file or directory to target and print the differences.
+ Compare --source YAML file or directory to --target and print the differences.

- Recursively compares the source and target YAML files or directories and
+ Recursively compares the --source and --target YAML files or directories and
  prints the differences in JSON format.
 Diff does not care about the
- formatting of the source and target, only about the actual content.
+ formatting of the --source and --target, only about the actual content.

+ The data from --source will be marked as "old" in the diff and the data
+ from --target will be marked as "new".

- Both source and target can be a file or a directory.
+ Both --source and --target can be a file or a directory.

  Exits with exit code 0 if there is no difference.
 Otherwise, the exit
  code is 1.